-Typeform does a lot of things very well, including having a wide library of some of the best-looking themes we've found as well as chatbot-style surveys.
-Like SurveyPlanet, Typeform does a good job of visualizing question branches, making it much easier to spot all your logic.
+Typeform does a lot of things very well, including having a wide library of some of the best-looking themes I've found, as well as the ability to send emails to survey respondents or embed surveys on a website.
+Similar to SurveyPlanet, Typeform also does a good job of visualizing question branches, making it much easier to spot all your logic.
 I found this feature to work best with simple question branching, but when I made the logic a little more complex, I had to click on each question to understand the connections.

 Whenever you add logic branches that affect how the user flows from one question to another, a flow chart is automatically updated to reflect the various paths available.
-You can zoom in and out of the chart to view questions and their answers and quickly make sure users aren't hitting dead ends or getting stuck in loops.
+You can easily drag flows from one questions to another, zoom in and out of the chart to view questions and answers, and quickly make sure users aren't hitting dead ends or getting stuck in loops.

 On top of this, Typeform lets users easily search Unsplash—a repository of royalty-free images—or a library of icons for the perfect visuals without ever leaving Typeform.
 It also lets you preview how these visual elements will look as you build your survey, in the same window, so you can play with the placement of each image in relation to each question.
 You can even preview how they'll render on a mobile device.

 Last but certainly not least, Typeform has integrated AI into the survey-building process.
 Now, before you even browse through their templates, you can give Typeform a summary of what your survey is about and any specific questions you want to ask.
 From there, it creates the survey with those questions and some generic answers.